7h3v01d/kokoro_test_rig_gui/README.md

 - Model + tooling ecosystem is provided by the Kokoro ONNX community and related upstream projects.
 - This GUI rig is a lightweight tester built around the `kokoro-onnx` Python interface.

+## Contribution Policy

+Feedback, bug reports, and suggestions are welcome.

+You may submit:

+- Issues
+- Design feedback
+- Pull requests for review

+However:

+- Contributions do not grant any license or ownership rights
+- The author retains full discretion over acceptance and future use
+- Contributors receive no rights to reuse, redistribute, or derive from this code

+---

 ## License
+This project is not open-source.

+It is licensed under a private evaluation-only license.
+See LICENSE.txt for full terms.